required for figures

 }

-Figure 21.7: On the top a GARCH-M(1,1) simulation with its long term mean (red).
-On the bottom the correspondent stochastic variance with its long term mean (blue).
+Figure 21.7: At the top, a GARCH-M(1,1) simulation with its long-term mean (red).
+At the bottom, the corresponding stochastic variance with its long-term mean (blue).